rite00/b2b-outreach-ai-campaign/b2b-outreach-campaign.md

 > Using AI for prompting transformed our campaign messaging from generic to hyper-relevant.
 By embedding AIDCA and persuasion frameworks, we guided the AI to create industry-specific outreach with signal over fluff.
 Diagnosing the funnel using message-market fit helped identify key drop-off points, which we corrected using tailored prompts focused on clarity, proof, and CTA strength.
 The dashboard served not only as a performance tracker but as a strategic guide for leadership to act—be it nurturing MQLs or retargeting stale segments.
 >
 > As a Growth Analyst, I treat AI as a rapid signal engine.
 My mindset is data-led and hypothesis-driven: test messaging, gather funnel response, refine the prompt, and repeat.
 This approach helps scale personalization while remaining sharp and efficient—AI becomes a strategist, not a gimmick.

+“Business is not about leads.
+It’s about levers.”
+ At DT, you’re not just part of a system — you’re building it.
+ Let’s see if you can design levers that grow organizations and people alike.